Mom's Best Recipes

 Author By Matt Campbell

-A small white dish filled with golden, caramelized roasted garlic cloves glistening with olive oil on a wooden cutting board
+A small baking dish filled with peeled, golden roasted garlic cloves glistening in olive oil with a drizzle of honey and a few thyme sprigs

 Why It Works